64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Cool Mask: She has a butterfly-shaped mask, and has a taunt which makes her put the mask on and take it off at the end.
 Kirby also dons the mask when he copies her ability.

-- Cool Sword: Wields the Parallel Falchion, which is the same sword as Marth's Falchion after being re-forged.
+- Cool Sword: Wields the Parallel Falchion, which is the same sword as Marth's Falchion after being re-forged across the ages.

 - Damn You, Muscle Memory!: Shield Breaker punishes this the same way Marth does, wrecking any players whose first instinct is to shield against charged attacks.